Get started

 -

-Go to the Targets overview and review your target configuration.
-To learn how to create more or delete existing targets with the UI, see the Targets docs.
+Go to the Routes overview and review your route and policy configuration.
+To learn how to create more or delete existing routes with the UI, see the Routes docs.

 -